OSOSerious/why-am-i-using-this-tracker/README.md

 * Create challenges and milestones to keep users engaged and motivated.
 * Provide a leaderboard to foster a sense of competition and community among users.

+### Marketing Dashboard
+* Add a marketing dashboard to track marketing activities.
+* Implement features to list, create, show, update, and delete marketing data.
+* Provide visualizations and reports to help users understand their marketing efforts and ROI.
+* Integrate with existing analytics to correlate marketing activities with user engagement and app usage.

 ## Setup Instructions
 To execute the tasks and run the project, follow these steps: